pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-actions.md

 First, [create a new Pulumi Access Token](https://app.pulumi.com/account/tokens), then submit that token as a new secret named named `PULUMI_ACCESS_TOKEN`.
-This enables your GitHub Action to communicate with the Pulumi service on your behalf.
+This enables your GitHub Action to communicate with the Pulumi Cloud on your behalf.

 Next, add secrets for your cloud credentials, just as you did `PULUMI_ACCESS_TOKEN` above, based on your provider of choice.
 For example: